SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_changelog_do_not_edit_manually.md

 ### Suspicious Cmd.exe Command Line
   - 30/05/2023 - minor - Adding the Intellij IDEA to filter list

-### WMImplant Hack Tool
-  - 26/05/2023 - minor - Added a filter to the rule as many false positives were observed.

 ### Suspicious PowerShell Invocations - Specific
-  - 26/05/2023 - minor - Added a filter to the rule as many false positives were observed.

-### PowerShell Download From URL
-  - 26/05/2023 - minor - Added a filter to the rule as many false positives were observed.
+  - 26/05/2023 - minor - Added a filter to the rule as some false positives were observed.

 ### Internet Scanner
   - 28/04/2023 - minor - Support for standard ECS FW fields